Calcium: benefits, dosage, contraindications

 ✪✪✪✪✪

-In women, calcium levels may be lower during the premenstrual period due to the effects of fluctuating estrogen levels on calcium absorption and metabolism.
-This may contribute to mood changes and other symptoms associated with premenstrual syndrome (PMS).
+In women, calcium levels may be lower during the premenstrual period due to the effects of fluctuations in estrogen levels on the absorption and metabolism of calcium.
+This can contribute to mood changes and other symptoms associated with premenstrual syndrome (PMS).
 Calcium has been used at a dose of 1000 to 1336 mg/day for three menstrual cycles.
 A specific supplement containing 400 mg of calcium and 400 IU of vitamin D taken daily for 3 months has also been used.

 Posologie